Malotkya/Alex.Malotky.net/README.md

 None of the things I ended up going with did anything innovative.
 Did I re-invent the wheel for this project?
 Yes.
 But it was fun learning ways to make it work.

-## Basic Ideals

-The main goal of this project was to not interact with the window element or dom outside of the [Core Application class](https://github.com/Malotkya/Alex.Malotky.net/blob/main/src/scripts/App/Core/index.ts) or code that had been loaded dynamically.
-And while dynamically loaded code hasn't yet been re-implemented yet, I am happy with how the base of the project has turned out.
-I just need to get a little bit better at styling my project.
+For this project I  did not want to interact with the window element or dom outside of the [Core Application class](https://github.com/Malotkya/Alex.Malotky.net/blob/main/src/backend/App/Core/index.ts) or code that had been loaded dynamically.
 I also didn't want to rely on any frameworks already out their and instead using as much of my own code as possible.
+I am happy with how the base of the project has turned out,  I just need to get a little bit better at styling my project.

 ### Routing